xlanor/SIM-UoW-Timetable-bot/README.md

 * Exam Timetables
 * Any classes with TBA time.

 **I DO NOT STORE YOUR PASSWORDS IN PLAINTEXT.
-AS SUCH, I CANNOT MAGICALY UPDATE IT FOR YOU.
+AS SUCH, I CANNOT MAGICALLY UPDATE IT FOR YOU.
 YOU NEED TO DO A /update EVERYTIME YOUR TIMETABLE CHANGES!!!!!!!!!**

 <hr>